xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 ```
 ​
-That's all fine, but you may be asking yourself a small question which is: what are the advantages of actually doing that?
+That's all fine, but you may be asking yourself a question which is: what are the actual advantages?
-The first one is that your theme will be robust, you can reuse the dimensions in multiple places throughout your app.
+First, your theme will be consistent.
+You can reuse the dimensions in multiple places throughout your app and thus make sure the correct values are enforced.
-The second advantage is that you gain flexibility as you can define custom dimensions based on the device's state or specs.
+Second, you gain flexibility as you can define custom dimensions based on the device's state or specs.
-A practical example could be the dimensions for a small device, where you may have two different sets of dimensions to improve the user experience for small devices.
+A practical example, considering devices with small screens, is to define a separate set of dimensions for them to improve the user experience.
 ​
 ```kotlin
 @Composable